TCPA Compliance for Lead Buyers: The Complete Guide (2026)

 The Due Diligence Checklist

-Before signing a lead purchase agreement, verify the following:
+Before signing a lead purchase agreement, verify:

 • Does the vendor use consent verification tools (TrustedForm, Jornaya, etc.)?